sayboud/Vestiaire-Collective-Price-Suggestion/README.md

 What is the price of a listing on Vestiaire Collective?

-Designer fashion can hold good value and be sold on the second-hand market but the appropriate price could be challenging.
+Designer fashion can hold good value and be sold on the second-hand market but choosing the appropriate price could be challenging.
 The purpose of the project is to fit the best regression model to suggest a selling price in order to list on Vestiaire Collective, an online marketplace for buying and selling pre-owned luxury fashion items.

 On the way, we will also uncover which features of a product are most important in the pricing.